Design Azure Policy as Code workflows

 Definitions and foundational information

-Before getting into the details of Azure Policy as Code workflow, it's important to understand how to author policy definitions and initiative definitions:
+Before getting into the details of Azure Policy as Code workflow, it's important to understand some fundamental concepts, like how to author policy definitions and initiative definitions, and how to leverage exemptions on assignments of those definitions:

-The file names correspond with certain portions of policy or initiative definitions:
+The file names correspond with certain portions of policy or initiative definitions and other policy resources:

 |File format||File contents|